industrial-robotics/atwork_central_factory_hub/README.md

             mongodb:
               enable: false

-Full configuration details and explainations are found in the RoCKIn PDF documentation (https://github.com/rockin-robot-challenge/at_work_central_factory_hub_doc).
+Full configuration details and explainations are found in the following PDF documentation: https://github.com/industrial-robotics/at_work_central_factory_hub_doc

 Only a few common options are outlined here.